minigatewaydev/nodejs-sample/README.md

 __Note: This sample is constructed with NodeJS framework v10.16.3.__

-### Running sample
+## Running sample in VSC

-After all dependencies is restored, in Visual Studio Code:
+After all dependencies is restored:
 - Make sure to change the required information in <code>app.js</code> file
 - Terminal > New Terminal
 - type <b><code>node app.js</code></b> and hit enter